mkffl/mkffl.github.io/_posts/2021-10-18-Decisions-Part-1.markdown

 ## References
 - R. Duda et al (2001), Pattern Classification.
 - J. Hanley and B. McNeil (1982), The Meaning and Use of the Area under a Receiver Operating Characteristic (ROC) Curve.

-## NIST SRE
-This is my personal reading list and is not a comprehensive index of the NIST-related research.

-- N. Brümmer et al (2021), Out of a Hundred Trials, How Many Errors does your Speaker Verifier Make?
-- A. Nautsch (2019), Speaker Recognition in Unconstrained Environments
-- N. Brümmer et al (2013), Likelihood-ratio Calibration Using Prior-Weighted Proper Scoring Rules
-- N. Brümmer and E. de Villiers (2011), The BOSARIS Toolkit: Theory, Algorithm and Code for Surviving the New DCF
-- N. Brümmer (2010), Measuring, Refining and Calibrating Speaker and Language Information Extracted from Speech
-- D. A. van Leeuwen and N. Brümmer (2007), An Introduction to Application-Independent Evaluation of Speaker Recognition Systems
-- N. Brümmer and J. du Preez (2006), Application-Independent Evaluation of Speaker Detection